 Text changes relative to JCTVC-AB1005-v1 are provided in this document (JCTVC-AC0024).
 The corresponding text changes to the draft OMAF specification for alignment are provided in the MPEG input document m41459.

-It is claimed that the proposal and the corresponding OMAF text changes in the MPEG input document m41459 resolve issues #3, #4, $9, and #11 listed in JCTVC-AC0021.
+It is claimed that the proposal and the corresponding OMAF text changes in the MPEG input document m41459 resolve issues #3, #4, #9, and #11 listed in JCTVC-AC0021.

 Introduction